1m3st3r/OS/README.md

 # OS
-Here you can see labы on the OS
+Here you can see labs on the OS